lavignepierre/pierrelavigne/homepage/postsandevents.md

 title: Events
 ---

-# Incoming events
+# Past events

-December 14-15, 2022: [7th Green Finance Research Advances](https://www.institutlouisbachelier.org/evenement/gfra-7-fr/).
+* December 14-15, 2022: [7th Green Finance Research Advances](https://www.institutlouisbachelier.org/evenement/gfra-7-fr/).
 To limit the carbon footprint of the conference, overseas participants and more generally those who cannot reach Paris by train within a reasonable amount of time, will be able to deliver their presentations online if they wish to do so.

-# Past events

 * June 25-29, 2022: [19th International Symposium on Dynamic Games and Applications](https://www.gerad.ca/colloques/isdg2022/).